Measurement of the angle between jet axes in pp collisions at $\sqrt{s} = 5.02$ TeV: Experimental setup and data sets

 \section{Experimental setup and data sets}

 This analysis uses proton\textendash{}proton (pp) collisions at $\sqrt{s} = 5.02$ TeV, recorded in 2017 with the ALICE detector at the CERN LHC~\cite{Evans:2008zzb}.
 A detailed description of the ALICE detector and its performance can be found in Refs.~\citenum{ALICE:2014sbx,ALICE:2008ngc}.
 The event sample consists of minimum-bias events triggered by a coincidence of hits in the two V0 scintillator detectors~\cite{ALICE:2013axi}, which cover an azimuthal acceptance of $0 < \varphi < 2\uppi$ and pseudorapidity $2.8 < \eta < 5.1$ (V0A) and $-3.7 < \eta < -1.7$ (V0C).
+Pileup effects are removed by discarding events that contain multiple reconstructed vertices~\cite{ALICE:2019qyj}.
 The primary event vertex is required to be within $\pm 10$ cm of the nominal interaction point.
 The data sample contains 870 million events, corresponding to an integrated luminosity of 18.0(4) nb$^{-1}$~\cite{ppXsec}.

 Tracks were reconstructed using the Inner Tracking System (ITS)~\cite{ALICE:2010tia} and Time Projection Chamber (TPC)~\cite{Alme:2010ke}.
 The track sample consists of two track categories.
 In the first category, tracks are required to include at least one hit in the silicon pixel detector (SPD) of the ITS, cross at least 70 (out of 159) TPC readout pad rows, and have at least 80$\%$ of the geometrically findable space points in the TPC, among other quality criteria~\cite{ALICE:2019wqv}.
 In the second category, tracks that do not contain any SPD hits but otherwise satisfy the track-selection criteria are refit with a constraint to the primary vertex.
 The inclusion of this second category produces a track sample approximately uniform in azimuth, while preserving a similar \pT{} resolution to tracks with SPD hits.
 Tracks with $\pTtrack > 0.15 \ \GeVc$, $|\eta|<0.9$, and $0 < \varphi < 2\uppi$ are assigned the charged-pion mass and included in the analysis.